• Home

 Traveling off the beaten paths is an engaging way of going to places that are undiscovered, with a sense of exploration.
 It is finding stories of 'hidden gems', exploring them, and engaging with local Puerto Ricans.
 This way you will discover the unconventional routes and stories that offer a more authentic or secluded experience.

-Stories of a rich culture and history, exceptional food, majestic mountains and welcoming Puerto Ricans — all packed into one sun-kissed Caribbean journey to paradise.
+An exclusive, private and personalized journey for couples with stories of a rich culture and history, exceptional food, majestic mountains and welcoming Puerto Ricans — all packed into one sun-kissed Caribbean journey to paradise.
 Here, as you engage with local people, you’ll feel like you are family instead of just a visitor.
 Around every corner, in this off the beaten path journey, you’ll find a celebration of life, a vibrant cultural experience, food for the soul, and a captivating rhythm.
 Discover Puerto Rico through encounters with local experts and people while exploring the history and culture inside and outside the walls of Old San Juan and the southern majestic City of Ponce.

 COST OF INCLUSION PACKAGE